Taylorad17/skin.FlickStick/README.md

-##Xperience1080
+##FlickStick

-Xperience1080 is a Kodi 14/15/16 skin with two texture sets, classic and flat.
+FlickStick is a HTPC product developed with Kodi.

 #### Features